STOP PRESS: mid-June 2017 - Queen's Birthday Honour for RUG Award winner

-Railfuture's annual Awards for Rail User Groups aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway and stations on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
-Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination is allowed!
+Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
+Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 The volunteers may be modest but that cannot be said of their achievements.
-Now in their fifth year, the RUG Awards have so far celebrated 20 RUGs, seven individual campaigners, a Railfuture branch - and, through one RUG, a winning entry from among a group of Northumberland schools!
+Now entering their sixth year, the RUG Awards have so far celebrated 27 RUGs (including station Friends and a Community Rail Partnership), eight individual campaigners, a Railfuture branch - and, through one RUG, a winning entry from among a group of Northumberland schools!

-From friends of a station with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised them, and others.
-You can learn more about previous years' award-winners and their achievements by clicking on links further down this page.
+From friends of stations with one train a week in one direction only, to those valued by volumes of commuters - 'all stations great and small' - Railfuture has recognised them, and others.
+Learn more about all the award-winners and their achievements by clicking on links further down this page.

 From the North West seven RUGs and station Friends threw their proverbial hats into the ring: Copeland RUG, Lancaster and Skipton RUG, Furness Line Action Group, North Cheshire RUG, Friends of Reddish South Station, Friends of St. Anne's Stations, and Friends of Rose Hill Station.
 The North East had an entry from the South East Northumberland RUG, while Yorkshire saw an entry from Huddersfield Penistone Sheffield RUA.
 Away from The North, Wales had an entry from the Magor and Undy Station Action Group, Wessex had an entry from the Salisbury to Exeter RUG, while London and South East had entries from the Association of Public Transport Users (Thameslink North) and Cambridge Heath and London Fields RUG.